domisphere-dev/svcs-server/README.md

 3. on another machine (or folder) clone:
    - `svcs clone http://127.0.0.1:5000 myrepo some-folder`

-and then you pretend you built github. (you didn’t. but it’s cute.)
+and then you pretend you built github. (you didn't. but it's cute.)

 ---

 ## License

 This project is MIT Licensed.
-Do whatever you want with it, just don’t sue me if your files get lost in the time vortex.
+Do whatever you want with it, just don't sue me if your files get lost in the time vortex.